Jharkhand RERA blacklists firm, partners for violation of norms, not registering project | Law-Order

 ''In a first such move in Jharkhand, we have blacklisted M/s Rebloon Impex and its three partners - Dharmendra Kumar Dheeraj, Rajesh Kumar and Shashikant Singh for failure to get registration done with Jharkhand RERA despite court order in this regard 3.5 years back and violation of various norms,'' Jharkhand RERA Chairman, Ranjeet Kumar Choudhary told PTI.

-Member, Jharkhand RERA, Birendra Prasad said the authority was committed to ensure justice to buyers and was forced to take the step of blacklisting the firm as a last resort.
+Member, Jharkhand RERA, Birendra Bhushan said the authority was committed to ensure justice to buyers and was forced to take the step of blacklisting the firm as a last resort.

 ''A total of 18 complaints have been registered against M/s Rebloon impex and its three ... out of which orders have been passed on 17.
 In the first case which was disposed of in December 2019 a fine of Rs 5 lakh was imposed on the firm for failing to do RERA registration in two weeks...Similarly after repeated violations, they were served notice by the court as to why no action should be initiated to blacklist them...Failure to comply to all these resulted in blacklisting of the firm and partners,'' Choudhary said.